infobloxopen/bloxone-go-client/clouddiscovery/docs/DiscoveryConfig.md

 ### NewDiscoveryConfig

-`func NewDiscoveryConfig(accountPreference string, credentialPreference CredentialPreference, name string, providerType string, sourceConfigs []SourceConfig, ) *DiscoveryConfig`
+`func NewDiscoveryConfig(accountPreference string, name string, providerType string, ) *DiscoveryConfig`

 NewDiscoveryConfig instantiates a new DiscoveryConfig object This constructor will assign default values to properties that have it defined,